 The vent line must be piped directly to an acceptable pollution abatement system designed for the specific gas being vented.
-For systems equipped with the Auto Purge feature, process gas will be introduced into the vent line during the "Pre-Purge" purging cycle, when the process gas panel is being purged prior to process gas cylinder removal.
+Process gas will be introduced into the vent line during the Rough Line stick evacuation cycle.
 At this time, 50-60 LPM (106-127 CFH) of nitrogen is also being sent into the line through the vacuum venturi loop.
-The purging sequences run approximately 30-45 minutes.